Martchus/openQA-helper/README.md

-   export OPENQA_LIBPATH=$OPENQA_BASEDIR/repos/openQA/lib # for foursixnine's way to let os-autoinst find openQA libs export OPENQA_LOCAL_CODE=$OPENQA_BASEDIR/repos/openQA export OPENQA_CGROUP_SLICE=systemd/openqa/$USER export DBUS_STARTER_BUS_TYPE=session export PATH="$PATH:/usr/lib64/chromium:$OPENQA_BASEDIR/repos/openQA-helper/scripts" export OPENQA_KEY=set_later
+   export OPENQA_LIBPATH=$OPENQA_BASEDIR/repos/openQA/lib # for foursixnine's way to let os-autoinst find openQA libs export OPENQA_LOCAL_CODE=$OPENQA_BASEDIR/repos/openQA export OPENQA_CGROUP_SLICE=systemd/openqa/$USER export OPENQA_KEY=set_later export OPENQA_SECRET=set_later export OPENQA_SCHEDULER_WAKEUP_ON_REQUEST=1
-   export OPENQA_SECRET=set_later
-   export OPENQA_SCHEDULER_WAKEUP_ON_REQUEST=1
    export OPENQA_SCHEDULER_SCHEDULE_TICK_MS=1000
+   export PATH="$PATH:/usr/lib64/chromium:$OPENQA_BASEDIR/repos/openQA-helper/scripts"
    alias openqa-cd='source openqa-cd' # allows to type openqa-cd to cd into the openQA repository
    ```
    Replace `/hdd/openqa-devel` with the location you want to have all your openQA stuff.
 Consider that
    it will need a considerably amount of disk space.
-The key and secret must be adjusted later when
+The `OPENQA_KEY` and `OPENQA_SECRET` must be adjusted later when
-   created via the web UI.
+   created via the web UI (see step 7).
 2. `mkdir -p $OPENQA_BASEDIR/repos; cd $OPENQA_BASEDIR/repos; git clone https://github.com/Martchus/openQA-helper.git`
 3. Install all packages required for openQA development via `openqa-install-devel-deps`.
 This script will work only for
    openSUSE.
 It will also add some required repositories.
 Maybe you better open the script before just running it to